Scorptech/milestoneone/README.md

 His business is unique as he offers a “turnkey” solution.
 So instead of customers hiring a builder, plumber, electrician etc, Willie can come in and project manage the development as he has his own team of people covering all the areas required for construction.
 This takes a huge amount of stress off the customer.

 Normally companies would have a photo gallery of previous work but we all know that some of these companies download library images for their website, hence why there is no photo gallery of previous work on the website.
-Willie prefers customers to personally visit previous work that he completed.
+Willie prefers customers to personally view his previous work that he completed.
 In most cases, this is how he targets new business - people see his work and then they contact him.

 So the website is purely for customers who just want to get a ball park figure regarding costs.
 They can then decide if they want to move forward after Willie has given them an estimate.
 In most cases, this is what people want to know i.e. What is the cost and how long will it take?

-The business goals of this website are:
+#### The business goals of this website are:

 -   To give people the option to request a quote without phoning Willie and taking up his time
 -   The give customers an uncluttered, easy to use and graphically pleasing website experience
 -   To allow customer to request quotes 24/7 and to also request information regarding previous work

-The customer goals of this website are:
+#### The customer goals of this website are:

 -   Searching for a building company that can offer a “turnkey” solution for their project.
 -   Clear easy navigation.